 House Bill 5782 would amend the Management and Budget Act (MCL18.1241a) so that the DMB would have to require each contract entered into for construction, alteration, repair, or rebuilding of a state building or other state property to contain a clause requiring that 100 percent of the persons working on the project and employed by the contractor and subcontractors be Michigan residents for one year before beginning work.
 (The current requirement is 50 percent).
 The percentage could be reduced or the clause omitted to the extent that residents are not available or to the extent necessary to comply with regulations attached to federal funds.
-(The requirement does not apply to employers who are parties to collective bargaining agreements that allow for the portability of employees on an interstate basis.)
+(The requirement does not apply to employees on an interstate basis.)

-House Bill 5784 is a complementary bill that would require that no later than February 1 of each year, the DMB must report to the board of the MSF on these contracts, with the report to contain (1) the number of Michigan residents employed in new jobs from the construction, alteration, repair, or rebuilding of a state building or other state property in the immediately preceding year; (2) the number of new jobs created from the construction, alteration, repair, or rebuilding of a state building or other state property; and (3) the specific reason for each extension or omission granted to the residency requirement.
+House Bill 5784 is a complementary bill that would require that no later than February 1 of each year, the DMB must report to the board of the MSF on these contracts, with the report to contain (1) the number of Michigan residents employed in new jobs from the construction, alteration, repair, or rebuilding of a state building or other state property in the immediately preceding year; (2) the number of new jobs created from the construction, alteration, repair, or rebuilding or other state property; and (3) the specific reason for each extension or omission granted to the residency requirement.

-House Bill 5783 would amend the Management and Budget Act (MCL 18.1264) to allow the DMB to debar a vendor from participating in the bidding process and from the award of contracts upon a finding that the vendor has allowed an individual who is not authorized to work in the United States to perform work under the contract and has failed to comply with federal verification requirements; or that the vendor has violated the prevailing wage in state contracts law.
+House Bill 5783 (H-1) would amend the Management and Budget Act (MCL 18.1264) to allow the DMB to debar a vendor from participating in the bidding process and from the award of contracts if the department received notice that a federal agency had found the vendor to have violated federal law as to employees performing work under the contract, or that the vendor has violated the prevailing wage in state contracts law.